-While we were in Brussels to see a friend, we considered the option to make a day trip to another town.
-We’ve already been in northern Belgium, so on the very next day, we headed south to Wallonia.
-It turned out that in this area you can bump into some very picturesque places, castles, and monuments.
-Welcome to Dinant – the saxophone city
+While we were in Brussels to see a friend, we considered the option to make a day trip to some other city.
+We’d already been in northern Belgium, so on the very next day, we headed south to Wallonia.
+It turned out that in this area you can bump into some very picturesque places, castles and monuments.

-Dinant is a small town situated on the river Maas and it’s actually a very charming place – beautiful scenery, medieval architecture, and enviable tranquility.
+Dinant is a small town situated on the river Maas and it’s a very charming place – beautiful scenery, medieval architecture and enviable tranquillity.

 Besides the wonderful atmosphere, Dinant keeps a small secret.
 Surely you’ve never thought about where the saxophone was invented.
 Well, exactly here and the name of the inventor is Adolphe Sax – a master of musical instruments.
 Because of that fact, hundreds of saxophones are spread in the town.
-Each year in Dinant takes place a music festival in honor of Adolphe Sax.
+Each year in Dinant, a music festival in honour of Adolphe Sax.

-We started our tour from the small square in front of the Notre Dame de Dinant Cathedral.
-The cathedral itself is a well-known symbol of Dinant.
-We couldn’t get inside because there was an ongoing renovation but even outside the cathedral looks impressive.
+We started our tour from a small square where the cathedral Notre Dame de Dinant is located.
+The cathedral is a well-known symbol of Dinant.
+We couldn’t get inside it because there was an ongoing renovation but even outside the cathedral looks impressive.
 Especially the bell tower, which is not typical for a Gothic church.

 Another emblem of the city is the Citadel, landed on the edge of the cliffs above Dinant.
 It can be reached in two ways – by funicular or by foot.
 We decided to climb the steps and we were rewarded with spectacular views of the valley and punished with nasty sore muscles.
 In any case, this option isn’t good if you travel with kids!

-Around the 11th century, there was a fortress on the cliffs that served to control the valley of river Meuse.
-Some centuries later it was destroyed and rebuilt numerous times.
+Around the 11th century, there was a fortress on the cliffs that served to control the river Meuse valley.
+A few centuries later it was destroyed and rebuilt several times.
 Nowadays, the citadel houses a military museum.
-Lots of different cannons, falconets, and mortars can be seen in the courtyard.
+Many cannons, falconets and mortars can be seen in the courtyard.
 Part of the exhibition is associated with both World Wars.
 There is also a military cemetery close to the citadel.

 The way down was far easier.
 We took the funicular and within a minute, we were back on the same small square next to the cathedral.
 From there, we picked a small street and started to explore Dinant.

-As I mentioned earlier people call Dinant the saxophone city.
+As I mentioned earlier, Dinant is the saxophone city.
 There are saxophones spread everywhere in the town.
 We saw them on some front doors and rooftops, there were small and big statues on the streets, drawings on the walls and so on.
-Literally, you could see saxophones in any direction you turn your head.
+Literally, you could see a saxophone in any direction you turn your head.

 Speaking about saxophones, there are a lot of them on the Charles de Gaulle bridge.
-The saxophones were painted in different European countries and placed on the bridge in honor of Adolphe Sax.
+The saxophones are painted in different European countries and placed on the bridge in honour of Adolphe Sax.

 Couque de Dinant